 If you’ve reviewed the exam objectives and feel you’re ready, proceed to Step 4 below.

-Prefer to study on your own?
-Check out the Learning Materials website.
+Studying on your own?
+Check out the Learning Materials website

 Looking for training?
-There’s a network of training partners that can help.
+There’s a network of training partners who can help

 Before taking your first exam, you must create an account and obtain an LPI ID.